Advisories for Gem/Puma package

 2021

-Puma is a HTTP server for Ruby/Rack applications., using puma with a proxy which forwards HTTP header values which contain the LF character could allow HTTP request smuggling.
+Prior to puma version 5.5.0, using puma with a proxy which forwards LF characters as line endings could allow HTTP request smuggling.
 A client could smuggle a request through a proxy, causing the proxy to send a response back to another unknown client.
-The only proxy which has this behavior, as far as the Puma team is aware of, is Apache Traffic Server.
-If …
+This behavior (forwarding LF characters as line endings) is very uncommon amongst proxy servers, so we have graded the impact here as "low".
+Puma is only aware …

 Uncontrolled Resource Consumption